distribution/distribution/README.md

 For some users and even companies, this default behavior is sufficient.
 For others, it is not.

-For example, users with their own software products and may want to maintain an registry for private, company images.
+For example, users with their own software products may want to maintain a registry for private, company images.
 Also, you may wish to deploy your own image repository for images used to test or in continuous integration.
 For these use cases and others, [deploying your own registry instance](docs/deploying.md)